 This is back in the day before the internet.
 The only thing we knew about the US culture was… One of my aunts would record on video sets the Buffalo Bills football games for my dad.
 At first, she was just recording the game and sending it.
 Then she figured out she had a bit of tape left, and she started to record shows.
 We would tell her to go in the commercials because she would also not record those.

 Breanne: American commercials are so fun.

 Liz: I know.
 That’s how we learned about US culture – watching whatever our aunt sent us on those video cassettes.
 My dad would watch the football games, and we would watch TV shows.
-She would put America’s Funniest Home Videos, Home Improvement, and maybe the Bing Cosby Show.
+She would put America’s Funniest Home Videos, Home Improvement, and maybe the Cosby Show.

 Breanne: That’s awesome.

 Liz: We had hundreds of those tapes.
 Because she would record a couple weeks’ worth of games and then send them to my dad.
 It was exciting when they came.
 We’d have something new to watch.
 That’s what we knew.
 I don’t know if these other expat families went to the states more frequently than we did.
 We only went every four years.

 Fourth grade was the first time I remember going back to the States.